475 sq mi of land

 Ithaca Tompkins Regional Airport (ITH)

-Area school systems are among the finest, and several colleges play a big part in local culture.
-This means not only a well-educated workforce, but many sources of stimulation and learning for you, your family, and your staff.
+Area school systems are among the finest in the State and several large educational institutions play a large part in local culture.
+This results in not only a well-educated workforce, but also numerous sources of stimulation and learning for members of the community.

 High School Graduate or Higher (Age 25+)